NeonOrbit/Dexplore/README.md

 # Dexplore

-A dex analyzing tool for finding java items from obfuscated code
+A dex analyzing library for finding java obfuscated classes and methods at runtime.

-## Usage

-### Gradle
+### Library
 Java library

 ```Groovy